-Pistons are at the very heart of the reciprocating internal combustion engine, which is why they are often called a "piston engine".
-At its most basic, the piston is simply a solid cylinder of metal, which moves up and down in the hollow cylinder of the engine block.
-The piston itself is slightly smaller than the hole it moves in, but it has piston rings under tension to achieve an (nearly) air-tight seal once it is installed within the engine cylinder.
+A piston is pretty much just a solid cylinder of metal that moves up and down in a similarly cylindrical hollow in the engine block.
+The piston itself is slightly smaller than the tube it moves in, but it is banded by piston rings under tension that manage to achieve an (nearly) air-tight seal against the inner side of this 'barrel'.
 The piston is attached via a wrist pin to a connecting rod, which in turn is connected to the crankshaft, and together they turn the up and down (reciprocating) motion into round and round (rotational) motion to drive the wheels.

 Internal combustion engines can operate with just a single cylinder and therefore one piston (motorcycles and lawnmowers) or as many as 12, but most automobiles have four, six, or eight.